KeyC0de/StatePattern/readme.md

 Design

-- State Interface: Defines an interface for encapsulating the behavior associated with a particular state of the context.
+- State Interface: Define an interface for encapsulating the behavior associated with a particular state of the context.
 - State: each concrete state implements the state interface's behavior.
+We define a fixed set of State classes that the class can be in.
 - Context: maintains the data of the current state.
-- we define a fixed set of states that the class can be in.
 - the class can be in only one state at a time.
 - the class starts from a default state.
 - various conditions can trigger the transition from one state to another.
 Changing states changes the behavior of the class (at runtime).